Prior to AdmissionAbout WKU

 So... how fast is your connection?

 Visit www.bandwidthplace.com/.
 Do the test and write down your Download and Upload speeds.
-Knowing this will help the help desk (and your instructor) assist you if you are having problems.
+Knowing this will help the IT Help Desk (and your instructor) assist you if you are experience problems.

 Proceed to "Applying for Admission"

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,

 Note: documents in Powerpoint format (PPT) require Microsoft Viewer,